arthurdent75/SimpleScheduler/README.md

 ### How to use it
 The add-on is very easy and intuitive (or, at least, that's what I hope)\
-Once installed, open the GUI, click on the round plus button in the bottom right and choose your schedule type.\
+Once installed, open the GUI, click on the plus button in the top left and choose your schedule type.\
 Choose one or more entities from the dropdown, fill in the ON time (in 24-hour format with leading zero, as suggested) and select the weekdays.
 Do the same for the OFF time and click "save".
 That's it!